awsdocs/aws-cpp-developer-guide/doc_source/enforcing-tls.rst

    #.
 If you performed the preceding code changes, build and install the |sdk-cpp| according to the instructions at `<https://github.com/aws/aws-sdk-cpp#building-the-sdk>`_.

    #.
-For the service client in your application, enable ``verifySSL`` in its client configuration if this option isn't already enabled.
+For the service client in your application, enable ``verifySSL`` in its client configuration, if this option isn't already enabled.

 To enforce TLS 1.2 with WinINet and IXMLHTTPRequest2
 ----------------------------------------------------

-For these two libraries there's no API to specify the secure protocol, so the |sdk-cpp| uses the default for the operating system.
+There is no API to specify the secure protocol for the WinINet and IXMLHTTPRequest2 libraries.
+So the |sdk-cpp| uses the default for the operating system.
 You can update the Windows registry to enforce the use of TLS 1.2, as shown in the following procedure.
 Be advised, however, that the result is a global change that impacts all applications that depend on Schannel.